jeremybatesDC/vueGridBaseballCard/README.md

   --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

 ### 2nd release

+--> text options include text-align

+there are other fonts still (though i'm using this one so thoroughyl...and ascenders/descrender adjustment needed for making 16px look maller to avoid iOS zoom

 some font options look kinda frail... plus grade and weight aren't orthogonal... might consider switching here seriously... though later...